Madison Advanced Foot & Ankle

 If your first few steps in the morning cause sharp, stabbing pain at the bottom of your heel, you may have plantar fasciitis.
-Foot and ankle surgeon Colin Graney, DPM, and Mary Hickner, DPM, diagnose and treat plantar fasciitis at Madison Advanced Foot & Ankle in Madison, Wisconsin.
+Foot and ankle surgeon Colin Graney, DPM, diagnose and treat plantar fasciitis at Madison Advanced Foot & Ankle in Madison, Wisconsin.
 For friendly and professional care of plantar fasciitis, call or book an appointment online today.

 Plantar fasciitis is a leading cause of heel pain.
 This common condition occurs when the band of soft tissue that connects your heel to the front of your foot (plantar fascia) becomes irritated and inflamed.